wangkx/Ingress-Configuration-1/RateLimitingNGINX.md

 # NGINX Rate Limiting
 Allows you to limit the amount of HTTP requests a user can make in a given amount of time.
 Used to mitigated DDoS attacks.
-## Apply annotations
+## Apply annotations in ingress file
-Open a file, name it eclwatch-ratelimit.yaml
+Create Ingress Configuration file with name "eclwatch-ratelimit".yaml Ecl watch is the name of the service that will be used in the following example.

 ```
 apiVersion: networking.k8s.io/v1